Cerinthus

 - Why was Cerinthianism considered dangerous?

 - Cerinthianism was considered dangerous because it challenged the core Christian belief in the unity of Jesus Christ as both fully divine and fully human.
-By separating Jesus and the Christ, it undermined the doctrine of the Incarnation and the salvific significance of Jesus' death and resurrection.
+By separating Jesus and the Christ into two distinct entities, it undermined the doctrine of the Incarnation and the redemptive significance of Jesus' death and resurrection.

 - What exactly did Cerinthus teach?